NoahTarr/Agkit-Mobile/README.md

 - If needed, follow instructions to add .gemf map file for GPS [here](https://github.com/NoahTarr/Agkit-Mobile/wiki/GPS-Maps#installing-and-generating-offline-gps-maps)
 - Built the Code (Make Project Button), connect your mobile device to your PC and install the Software (Run 'app').
 Make sure you activated the developer options and adb debugging on your mobile device and installed all required drivers for usb and adb.

-##### Install pre-made APK from ROS-Mobile (not updated with this repo!):
+##### Install pre-made APK from AgKit-Mobile:

-- Download the ROS-Mobile version as [apk file](https://github.com/ROS-Mobile/ROS-Mobile-Android/blob/master/app/release/app-release.apk) and store it in an easy-to-find location onto your mobile device
+- Download the AgKit-Mobile version as [apk file](https://github.com/NoahTarr/Agkit-Mobile/blob/master/app/release/app-release.apk) and store it in an easy-to-find location onto your mobile device
 - Allow third-party apps on your device.
 Therefore go to **Menu > Settings > Security** and check **Unknown Sources**
 - Go now to the apk file, tap it, then hit install

-## Introduction Video
+## ROS-Mobile Introduction Video.
 [![Introduction Video](http://img.youtube.com/vi/T0HrEcO-0x0/0.jpg)](http://www.youtube.com/watch?v=T0HrEcO-0x0)
+*This was created by the original ROS-Mobile developer, not us.*

 ## Currently available ROS Nodes